sciZer0/7/v/README.md

 <p>&nbsp</p>
 <h1>14 &nbsp Unbelievable Exchange</h1>

+On the Vote Blockchain, there is one Inbuilt, Order-Book Exchange; – Unbelievable Exchange.

 From the start, the fee rate on Unbelievable Exchange is 0.00%, and  the user (Voters) can monthly change the rate by 0.01  – either increase or decrease –  through Competitive Quadratic Voting.